-Carpet beetles are a troublesome pest that have the ability to damage clothing, carpets, and stored fabrics inside your home.
+Carpet beetles are a troublesome pest that has the ability to damage clothing, carpets, and stored fabrics inside your home.
 There are many species found living across the United States; some of the more common species found invading homes and other buildings in our area include the varied carpet beetle, the common carpet beetle, and the furniture carpet beetle.

 Carpet Beetle Identification

-Adult carpet beetles grow to be 1/8th- 3/16th of an inch in length; they have a rounded dome shape that is very similar to that of a lady bug.
+Adult carpet beetles grow to be 1/8th- 3/16th of an inch in length; they have a rounded dome shape that is very similar to that of a ladybug.
 Carpet beetles generally have mottled coloring, the exact color pattern will depend on their specific species.
-Carpet beetle larvae are about ¼ of an inch in length; they are either tapered and carrot-like in shape or oval.
+Carpet beetle larvae are about 1/4 of an inch in length; they are either tapered and carrot-like in shape or oval.
 The larvae are brown or tan with white and tan stripes; larvae have bristly hairs covering their backs.

-Habits and Life Cycle of Carpet Beetles
+Habits & Life Cycle Of Carpet Beetles

 In the spring, female varied carpet beetles lay about 25 to 100 eggs each.
 The eggs hatch within a two week time period.
 The larvae molt 7-8 times; feeding and developing over a period of one to three years depending on the environmental conditions they are developing in.
 Finally, the larvae will pupate and develop into adults in about two weeks.
 Carpet beetle adults are often found outside feeding on plant nectar and pollen.
 While foraging for food, they can find their way inside homes through cracks and crevices in exterior walls and foundations, through gaps around windows and doors, or through spaces around utility entrances.
 Once inside, the adults may feed on or lay their eggs in stored pantry products (cereals, flour, rice products).
 Larvae are often introduced into the home through packages of dry goods purchased from the store that is already infested with eggs or larvae.